 Lloyd agrees, weighing in on the conversation with a system performance point of view.
 "While the condition of every site varies, there should always be a premium put on stewardship and understanding responsible natural resource management," he explains.
 "Landscape architects are often the translators between built and natural systems.
 So, we need to ensure our designs are not only waterwise and firewise, but also contribute to energy efficiencies, carbon offsetting, and the overall health and wellness of communities."

 MINIMUM

-- 1.0 liters per m2 per day $(10 \text{ m}^3 \text{ per ha per day})$
+1.0 liters per m per day (10 m per ha per day)

-- 95% Open Desert
+- 95% Open Desert\

 - 0% Shrub Cover

-- O% Groundcover Coverage
+- 0% Groundcover Coverage

 - 0% Turf Coverage

 - (1) Tree / Palm per 100m2

 CONFIDENTIAL GIGA DEVELOPMENT